E-Commerce Opportunities Outside of Asia

 E-commerce trends in Emerging Asia, led by Chinese companies Alibaba, Tencent, Meituan, and JD.com, are a strong and familiar story to most investors.
 However, in this white paper, we look at e-commerce in emerging markets ex-Asia which is still in its early development phase.
 We break down why e-commerce penetration across Latin America and EEMEA should grow at a faster growth rate compared to their Asian Pacific and developed market peers in 2021 and beyond.

-For a list of the top ten holdings of the Emerging Markets Great Consumer Fund as of March 31, 2021 click here.
+For a list of the top ten holdings of the Emerging Markets Great Consumer Fund as of the most recent quarter-end click here.
 Holdings are subject to change at any time.

 The views and information discussed in this brochure are subject to change and may not reflect the current views of the writer(s).
 The views expressed represent an assessment of market conditions at a specific point in time, are opinions only and should not be relied upon as investment advice regarding a particular investment or markets in general.
 Such information does not constitute a recommendation to buy or sell specific securities or investment vehicles.
 It should not be assumed that any investment will be profitable or will equal the performance of the portfolios or any securities or any sectors mentioned herein.
 The subject matter contained herein has been derived from several sources believed to be reliable and accurate at the time of compilation.